beta-j/SANS-Holiday-Hack-Challenge-2023/OBJECTIVE 18 - The Captain's Comms .md

 ```

 Once again, we replace the contents of `justWatchThisCookie` with the newly crafted JWT and we are able to use the transmitter.
 From the RadioFax transmission we know that the Frequency is `10426Hz`.
 The Go-Time and Date are probably what is being transmitted by the numbers station, i.e. `12/24` and `16:00`.
-Since we are instructed (in the Background narrative) to transmit a time that is four hours earlier, we transmit the following values: **`Freq: 10426Hz / Date: 1224 / Time: 1200`**
+Since we are instructed (in the [Background Instructions](Assets/Background_Instructions.png)) to transmit a time that is four hours earlier, we transmit the following values:

+**`Freq: 10426Hz / Date: 1224 / Time: 1200`**

 And that successfully completes this challenge.